 Dana joined Watsi on November 16th, 2013.
 Four years ago, Dana became the 2264th member to automatically support a new Watsi patient every month.
-Since then, 3,690 more people have become monthly donors!
-Dana's most recent donation traveled 8,500 miles to support Adrian, a 6-year-old from Kenya, to fund surgery for his hypospadias.
+Since then, 4,194 more people have become monthly donors!
+Dana's most recent donation traveled 8,800 miles to support Chan, a factory worker from Cambodia, to fund fracture treatment for his leg.

 Dana has funded healthcare for 113 patients in 13 countries.

 Chan is a 20-year-old clothing factory worker from Cambodia.
 He has four older brothers and two older sisters.
 After work, he enjoys listening to music and helping his family with the housework.
 Three months ago, Chan was in a motorcycle accident where he fractured his right leg.
 His leg is now swollen and painful, and he cannot walk without support.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On March 10th, Chan will undergo a fracture repair procedure, which will cost $465.
 This procedure will allow Chan's injuries to heal properly and he will be able to walk again.
 "I hope that my leg will get better after surgery and it will heal completely," he said.